Applications for the 2025 Community Fund are now open.

 TRUP promotes re-use by encouraging people to donate unwanted items, which they offer for sale at affordable prices.
 They provide volunteering opportunities and the prospect of learning new skills and improving social interaction for vulnerable adults.

-We fund activities that play a role in strengthening communities.
-In particular, we focus on groups and projects that support Cory’s goals of:
+We fund groups and projects that play a role in strengthening local communities, with a particular focus on activities that support Cory’s wider goals of:

 • Enhancing the local environment